simeononsecurity/simeononsecurity.ch/content/articles/mastering-google-dorks-osint-hacking-power/index.en.md

 **Google Dorks for Hackers and OSINT**

 In the world of cybersecurity and online investigations, having the right tools and techniques at your disposal can make all the difference.
 One such tool that both hackers and professionals engaged in Open Source Intelligence (OSINT) find invaluable is Google Dorks.
-In this comprehensive guide, we'll explore what Google Dorks are, how they are used, and their significance in the world of hacking and OSINT.
+In this comprehensive guide, we'll explore what Google Dorks are, how they're used, and their significance in the world of hacking and OSINT.

 ## Introduction